Computing Continuous Dynamic Time Warping of Time Series in Polynomial Time: Proofs of Lemmas , and

 \begin{lemma} Let $A_{k-1,\ell'}$ be the parent of $A_{k,\ell}$.
 Suppose all paths starting from $A_{k-1,\ell'}$ are type $(A)$ paths.
 If we propagate a single quadratic piece of $A_{k-1,\ell'}$ to the next level $A_k$, it is a piecewise quadratic function with at most a constant number of pieces.
 Moreover, this propagation step takes only constant time. \end{lemma}

 \begin{proof} First we consider propagating $A_{k-1,\ell'}$ to the opposite side.
 By Observation \ref{obs:type_A_hor_or_vert}, we can assume that this happens along a vertical or horizontal segment.
 These paths have piecewise quadratic cost with at most two pieces.
 Computing the cost from $A_{k-1,\ell'}$ to the opposite side takes constant time.
 In the case that $A_{k-1,\ell'}$ contains the top left corner of its cell, we need to propagate its cost along the top boundary.
-This cost has one piece and takes constant time to compute.
+This cost has at most two pieces and takes constant time to compute.
 In the case that $A_{k-1,\ell'}$ contains the bottom right corner of its cell, we need to propagate its cost along the right boundary.
-This cost has one piece and takes constant time to compute.
-Hence, the cost along the next level $A_k$ \end{proof}
+This cost has at most two pieces and takes constant time to compute.
+Hence, the cost along the next level $A_k$ has a constant number of pieces and the propagation can be computed in constant time. \end{proof}

 Finally, we show Lemma~\ref{claim:distinct_pairs} for type $(A)$ paths.

 \begin{lemma} Let $A_{k-1,\ell'}$ be the parent of $A_{k,\ell}$.
 Suppose all paths from $A_{k-1,\ell'}$ to $A_{k,\ell}$ are type $(A)$ paths, then \end{lemma}